 Environmental Protection Agency (EPA).

-This regulation establishes a tolerance for residues of the insecticide cyflumetofen in or on coffee, green bean.
-OAT Agrio.
-Ltd., Tokyo, Japan c/o Landis International, Inc. requested this tolerance under the Federal Food, Drug, and Cosmetic Act (FFDCA).
+This regulation establishes tolerances for residues of cyflumetofen in or on multiple commodities which are identified and discussed later in this document.
+Interregional Research Project Number 4 (IR-4) requested these tolerances under the Federal Food, Drug, and Cosmetic Act (FFDCA).

 Start Further Info